- All Day Freedom From Eyeglasses and Contact Lenses

 Myopic – Nearsightedness Prevention

-In addition to AOK therapy providing nearly immediate results in correcting myopia, several studies also indicate that it helps prevent myopia from worsening in future.
+In addition to AOK therapy providing nearly immediate results in correcting myopia, several studies also indicate that it helps prevent myopia from worsening in the future.

 Traditionally, glasses and conventional daytime contact lenses have been prescribed to correct myopia.
-However, for children, and many adults, this correction does not prevent their myopia from worsening over time thus requiring stronger prescription lenses to achieve the necessary level of correction.
+However, for children, and many adults, this correction does not prevent their vision from worsening over time thus requiring stronger prescription lenses to achieve the necessary level of correction.

 Benefits for Nearsighted Children